-Over the past decade, ART21 has established itself as the preeminent chronicler of contemporary art and artists through its Peabody Award-winning biennial television series, "Art in the Twenty-First Century."
+Over the past decade, ART21 has established itself as the preeminent chronicler of contemporary art and artists through its Peabody Award-winning, PBS-broadcast television series, ART21 Art in the Twenty-First Century.
 The nonprofit organization has used the power of digital media to introduce millions of people of all ages to contemporary art and artists and has created a new paradigm for teaching and learning about the creative process.

 ART21 also presents a wide range of writing on contemporary art.
-Drawing connections between ART21-featured artists and the larger context in which they thrive, the "ART21 Magazine" chronicles this landscape, post-by-post—from indexing daily events and activities to posing broader, meditative questions about the place of art in our world.
+Drawing connections between ART21-featured artists and the larger context in which they thrive, the ART21 Magazine chronicles this landscape, post-by-post—from indexing daily events and activities to posing broader, meditative questions about the place of art in our world.

 ART21 maintains an extensive archive of all of the films and educational materials it produces.
 The core of the ART21 Archive is nearly one thousand hours of original documentary footage amassed during the production of ART21’s films.
 ART21 continues to film with previously featured artists, documenting art installations, exhibitions, and performances at galleries and museums worldwide.
-The Archive also includes film documentation of ART21’s education and public programs, including hundreds of hours of video by ART21 Educators participants.
+The ART21 Archive also includes film documentation of ART21’s education and public programs, including hundreds of hours of video by ART21 Educators participants.
 The filmed material in the ART21 Archive is supplemented with transcribed interviews, research materials, educational publications, Web pages, books, and digital and analog artwork reproductions.